Basic differences between intersex and trans

 - Very few intersex organizations worldwide, with none receiving any government funding.

 This page is not intended as an introduction to intersex.
+Introductory information, and reading on related issues:

 This article was originally written for the Camp Betty Intersex 101 workshop, and has since been updated including to reflect legislative and regulatory changes.